-Although I did not know it at the time, Wiesner and Zacharias were members of the Science Advisory Committee of the Office of Defense Mobilization, nominally advising the President of the United States, although he had never communicated with it.
-That is, until September 1954, when President Dwight D. Eisenhower met with the SAC to formally initiate the Technological Capabilities Panel (TCP) in response to the first Soviet test of a nuclear weapon containing fusion fuel, and the U.S. test, CASTLE BRAVO of a 15-megaton deliverable (i.e. solid-fuel-- lithium hydride) nuclear weapon.
+Although I did not know it in 1953, Wiesner and Zacharias were members of the Science Advisory Committee of the Office of Defense Mobilization, nominally advising the President of the United States, although he had never met with it.
+That is, until September 1954, when President Dwight D. Eisenhower asked the SAC to formally initiate the Technological Capabilities Panel (TCP) in response to the first Soviet test of a nuclear weapon containing fusion fuel, and the March 1, 1954, U.S.

-The exceptional performance of the TCP under James Killian led to the highest priority being given by President Eisenhower to the Air Force ICBM program and then to the mid-range ballistic missile program, to the first flight of a fleet of Top-
+test, CASTLE BRAVO, of a 15-megaton deliverable (i.e. solid-fuel-- lithium hydride) nuclear weapon.

-Secret U-2 reconnaissance aircraft4 over the Soviet Union in 1956, to the development of the Top Secret CIA OXCART A-12 (later dubbed the SR-71) Mach-3 reconnaissance aircraft, and to the CORONA film-return satellite system that with its first operational flight in August 1960 dispelled the myth of the missile gap in favor of the Soviet Union-one of the elements of the Kennedy presidential campaign to which Wiesner was a technical advisor.
+The exceptional performance of the TCP under James Killian led to the highest priority being given by President Eisenhower to the Air Force ICBM program and then to the mid-range ballistic missile program, to the first flight of a fleet of Top-Secret U-2 reconnaissance aircraft6 over the Soviet Union in 1956, to the development of the Top Secret CIA OXCART A-12 (later dubbed the SR-71) Mach-3 titanium reconnaissance aircraft, and to the CORONA film-return satellite system that with its first operational flight in August 1960 dispelled the myth of Soviet superiority in deployed long-range missiles-one of the elements of the Kennedy presidential campaign to which Wiesner was a technical advisor.